spruceUI/spruceOS/README.md

 - Download the latest release and extract the contents.
 - (optional) Back-up a copy of your "Syncthing" App folder and your ".config" folder.
-- Delete everything on your SD card except for the **".config" "BIOS", "Roms" and "Saves"** folders.
+- Delete everything on your SD card except for the **".config" "BIOS", "Emu", "Roms" and "Saves"** folders.
 - Place the entire contents of the latest spruce zip folder onto your SD card allowing any files to overwrite when prompted.
 - (optional)Copy/paste your backup of the Syncthing back into the App folder allowing any files to overwrite.
 - (optional)Copy/paste your .config folder back onto the root, allowing any files to overwrite.